jsSwizzle/csci-deere/README.md

 In order to do this, a separate process is spawned during creation of the class.
 This process controls the matplotlib animation, as matplotlib needs to be the primary thread of the program in order to run correctly and allows control return back to the user to enter commands.

-To safely exit the process you need to call the 'exit()' function which flags the plotter process that it needs to exit.
+To safely exit the process you need to call the 'exit()' function which flags the plotter process that it needs to exit and then join on the arm.proc variable to wait for the animation to exit.